OUR MISSION… EMPOWERING INDIVIDUALS TO LEAD HEALTHIER LIVES…

 1996 As gambling opportunities and facilities become more available, Renz Center’s certified compulsive gambling counselors started treating problem gamblers.
 The Center is now one of 14 licensed treatment centers in the state of Illinois.

-1998 With the spread of AIDS, Renz Center started to offer HIV prevention outreach services by offering counseling, testing and education to high-risk individuals.
+1998 Due to the spread of AIDS and the correlation between intravenous drug users and HIV, we began to offer HIV prevention outreach services including counseling, testing and education to high risk individuals.

 1999 In an effort to expand clinical services to meet the rising needs of the community, Renz Center purchased the property at Two American Way in Elgin.